John-Gell/Intro_to_Web-Dev_V2/README.md

      - don't use this one, people thinkit's weird
 ## Objects
 - See definition above
-- To call a key, santax is `objectName.keyName`
-  -this calls the object and then the specific value that you want
+- To call a property using it's key, the santax is: `objectName.keyName` -this calls the object and then the specific value that you want
 - Objects can be nested
 - if a function is within an object, it can be called outside of the object, for example given object `dog` with the nested function `speak` you can call the nested function with `dog.speak`